dkhalife/tasks-frontend/README.md

 ## Features

 - Task and Chore Management: Easily create, edit, and manage tasks and chores for yourself or your group.
-- Shared To-Do Lists: Create "Circles" to collaborate on tasks with family or your group
-- Assignee Assignment: Assign tasks to specific individuals or rotate them automatically using customizable strategies.
 - Recurring Tasks: Schedule tasks to repeat daily, weekly, monthly, or yearly, with flexible customization options.
 - Progress Tracking: Track the completion status of tasks and view historical data.